Study and lifestyle. You can have both!

 There are excellent sporting facilities right on Otago Polytechnic's doorstep, with Otago Hockey's McMillan Turf, Logan Park sports grounds and the Caledonian athletics grounds right across the road.
 Travel a few minutes past the Caledonian and you're at the Big Easy – the beginners mountain bike/walking track that winds up Signal Hill, where you'll find intermediate and advanced tracks, and have a panoramic view of Dunedin city, the harbour, the Otago Peninsula, and right out to St Clair and St Kilda beaches.

 Average summer temperature: 20°C

 Average winter temperature: 11°C

-Activities: Shopping, walking, playing golf, surfing and swimming, mountain biking, going to concerts and exhibitions, eating out, exploring eco-tourism sites and cultural festivals, national and international sporting events
+Activities: Shopping, eating out, hiking, golf, surfing and swimming, mountain biking, going to concerts and exhibitions, ecotourism and festivals, national and international sporting events

 Closest airport: Dunedin International Airport